Plain text: Usage

-The purpose of using plain text today is primarily independence from programs that require their very own special encoding or formatting or file format.
-Plain text files can be opened, read, and edited with ubiquitous text editors and utilities.
+One purpose of using plain text today is independence from programs that require proprietary encodings or a file format.
+Plain text files can be opened, read, and edited with standard text editors and utilities.

 A command-line interface allows people to give commands in plain text and get a response, also typically in plain text.

 Many other computer programs are also capable of processing or creating plain text, such as countless programs in DOS, Windows, classic Mac OS, and Unix and its kin; as well as web browsers (a few browsers such as Lynx and the Line Mode Browser produce only plain text for display) and other e-text readers.

 Plain text files are almost universal in programming; a source code file containing instructions in a programming language is almost always a plain text file.
 Plain text is also commonly used for configuration files, which are read for saved settings at the startup of a program.

 Plain text is used for much e-mail.

 A comment, a ".txt" file, or a TXT Record generally contains only plain text (without formatting) intended for humans to read.

-The best format for storing knowledge persistently is plain text, rather than some binary format.

 Encoding

 Character encodings

 Before the early 1960s, computers were mainly used for number-crunching rather than for text, and memory was extremely expensive.
 Computers often allocated only 6 bits for each character, permitting only 64 characters—assigning codes for A-Z, a-z, and 0-9 would leave only 2 codes: nowhere near enough.
 Most computers opted not to support lower-case letters.
 Thus, early text projects such as Roberto Busa's Index Thomisticus, the Brown Corpus, and others had to resort to conventions such as keying an asterisk preceding letters actually intended to be upper-case.

 Fred Brooks of IBM argued strongly for going to 8-bit bytes, because someday people might want to process text, and won.
 Although IBM used EBCDIC, most text from then on came to be encoded in ASCII, using values from 0 to 31 for (non-printing) control characters, and values from 32 to 127 for graphic characters such as letters, digits, and punctuation.
 Most machines stored characters in 8 bits rather than 7, ignoring the remaining bit or using it as a checksum.

-The near-ubiquity of ASCII was a great help, but failed to address international and linguistic concerns.
-The dollar-sign ("$") was not as useful in England, and the accented characters used in Spanish, French, German, Portuguese, Italian and many other languages were entirely unavailable in ASCII (not to mention characters used in Greek, Russian, and most Eastern languages).
-Many individuals, companies, and countries defined extra characters as needed—often reassigning control characters, or using values in the range from 128 to 255.
-Using values above 128 conflicts with using the 8th bit as a checksum, but the checksum usage gradually died out.